dash1291/infantry/README.md

 ### Data Splitting

 As of now, Infantry uses a very simple storage interface.
 Because of that, splitting of data has to be taken care of manually by the user.
-Simply create a directory, and split your dataset into text files with names in the pattern of `0.txt`, `1.txt`, `2.txt` and so on.
+Simply create a directory, and split your dataset into files with same extension.
+Name of the file will be used as the key to be used for executing map job for that set.

 ### Program code